Audien Hearing Aids Review and Pricing

 Equipment and features

 The Audien Atom is an ITE hearing aid that’s 22 percent smaller than its predecessor, the EV1.
 It uses Audien’s new Atom sound technology to deliver better amplification for wearers.
-Other features include a 25-hour battery life and a wireless charger.
+Other features include a 24-hour battery life and a wireless charger.
 I also liked that this hearing aid has an on/off switch.
 That makes preserving battery life a bit easier.
 Plus, you can wait until the devices are in your ears to turn them on.
 This prevents the static whining noise that I noticed these hearing aids emitted when handled.

-Audien Atom Pro: Best Overall and for On-the-Go Seniors
+Audien Atom Pro: Best for On-the-Go Seniors

 Audien Atom Pro hearing aids inside and outside of the portable charging case.